Remediate Modernized Texts

 elements in the text.
 Thus, a character that does not have any assigned lines (i.e.,

-does not show up in at least one speech prefix) will not appear in the
+does not have at least one speech prefix) will not appear in the

 <listPerson>